 If you give it permission, Google Home can also recognize your voice via what the company calls Voice Match, so it will call your contacts instead of your significant other’s.
 Handy if you both have a contact called “Mom.”

 You will also be able to take advantage of skills or tasks that let you make the most of Assistant.
 From the Google Home app, you tap the menu button and hit explore, and you will see offerings from the Food Network, Netflix, Sports Facts, and more.
 You don’t need to enable these skills to use them, but for something like Uber, you have to link your account.

-You will soon be able to treat the speakers as intercoms with Broadcast, letting you send out the alert that it’s time to leave for school and disseminating the message to all your Home devices.
-Speaking of the kids, Google is hoping the Home will capture their imagination with content from Disney, classic and original stories, and games like musical chairs.
+Google is hoping the Home will be able to capture kids’ imaginations with content from Disney, classic and original stories, and games like musical chairs.
 You will also be able to use Family Link to create accounts for children and tweens.
 It can help you set parental controls and monitor what the kiddos are up to like a conscientious big brother.

 Google Home devices work with Spotify, Google Play Music, Pandora, and iHeart Radio.
 In addition to streaming music, you can also listen to podcasts.
 Though the Mini sounds decent for its size and its 40-millimeter driver produces 360-degree sound, it also can wirelessly connect to any speaker with Chromecast built in.
 You can use it independently, but your music won’t sound the same as it does coming out of a typical Bluetooth speaker, for example.